waldyrious/em-quem-votar/README.md

    └────┴────┴────┴────┴────┘
 ```

-To prevent agreement in the neutral score to not count positively,
+To prevent agreement in the neutral score from not counting positively,
 we can add a bias across the board, e.g. *2(x*y) - 3*abs(x-y) + 1*:
 ```
      -2   -1    0    1    2